bitrise-io/devcenter/_articles/reviews/debugging-your-build-locally.md

    * example: `git clone ``[https://github.com/bitrise-io/bitrise.git](https://github.com/bitrise-io/bitrise.git "https://github.com/bitrise-io/bitrise.git")`` ./quick-repo-test --branch master`
 4. Type `cd ./quick-repo-test.`

-Run the commands you want to test, to build your project, or open the project file from this directory.
+Run the commands you want to test, to build your project, or to open the project file from this directory.

 ## Testing with the Bitrise CLI